microsoft/PR-Metrics/PipelinesTasks/PRMetrics/src/task/tests/manualTests/Instructions.md

    "Save".
-1. On the subsequent page, it is a good idea to click the "..." and select "Rename/Move" to change the pipeline name to something more memorable, as well as to potentially move it to a useful folder.
+1. On the subsequent page, it is a good idea to click the "..." and select "Rename/Move" to change the pipeline name to something more memorable, as well as to potentially move it to a shared folder.
 1. Repeat the process for the other three pipeline definitions.
 1. On the Azure DevOps server, navigate to Repos > Branches.
 1. Next to the main branch for your repo, click "..." and select "Branch